Nikolay Radkevich: Biography

 Radkevich's exact birthplace and date of birth are unknown.
 By his own admission, he was a cadet of the Arakcheev Cadet Corps in Nizhny Novgorod.
 At the age of 14, he was tempted by a "depraved woman" who was about 30 years old.
 After a while she abandoned the young man, but not before she infected him with syphilis.
 Upon learning this, Radkevich was enraged and tried to kill his former beloved, but did not succeed, as the woman's new lover captured the failed assassin and took him to the station.
 After a disturbing scandal, Radkevich was expelled from the Cadet Corps.

-Radkevich decided that vocation of his whole life was the purification of the world from depraved women.
+Radkevich decided that the vocation of his whole life was the purification of the world from depraved women.
 He committed his first murder in June 1909, killing 20-year-old prostitute Anna Blumentrost.
 In total, Radkevich inflicted 12 stab wounds to her face, neck and shoulders, and then dropped the body in the Neva River.
-On July 1, the body was found and identified.
+On 1 July, the body was found and identified.
 In St. Petersburg, prostitutes began to panic, and the police began to search for the gory murderer in force.